Tor : The Onion Router

-To connect to the Internet through the Tor network and use it for anonymity and circumvention, you need to install the Tor client software on your computer.
-(It is also possible to run a portable version of the program from a memory stick or other external device.)
+To connect to the Internet through the Tor network and use it for anonymity, privacy, and circumvention, you need to install the Tor client software on your computer.
+It is also possible to run a portable version of the program from a USB flash drive or other external device.

-Tor uses a SOCKS proxy interface to connect to applications, so any application that supports SOCKS (versions 4, 4a and 5) can be anonymized using Tor, including:
+Tor uses a SOCKS proxy interface to connect to applications, so any application that supports SOCKS (versions 4, 4a and 5) can have its traffic anonymized with Tor, including:

-If you installed Tor from the Tor Bundle, Browser Bundle or IM Browser Bundle, Tor also configured an http application proxy as a frontend to the Tor network.
+If you installed Tor from the Vidalia Bundle, Tor Browser Bundle or Tor IM Browser Bundle, Tor will have also configured an HTTP application proxy as a front-end to the Tor network.
 This will allow some applications that do not support SOCKS to work with Tor.

 If you are mostly interested in using Tor for Web surfing and chatting, you may find it easiest to use the Tor Browser Bundle or the Tor IM Browser Bundle which will provide you with ready-to-use pre-configured solutions.
-The Tor browser bundle also includes Torbutton, which improves privacy protection when using Tor with a Web browser.
-Both versions of Tor can be downloaded at http://www.torproject.org/torbrowser/index.html.en.
+The Tor Browser Bundle also includes Torbutton, which improves privacy protection when using Tor with a Web browser.
+Both versions of Tor can be downloaded at https://www.torproject.org/projects/torbrowser.

 Tor can be a very effective tool for circumvention and protecting your identity.
 Tor's encryption hides the contents of your communications from your local network operator, and conceals whom you are communicating with or what Web sites you're viewing.
 When used properly, it provides significantly stronger anonymity protection than a single proxy.